 Can the Xbox Be Saved?

-Microsoft is working hard to correct their massive mistakes, but the Xbox One will definitely go down in history as one of the biggest failures of the gaming industry.
-The Xbox One is now competitively priced and Microsoft has fixed the pricing on both the console and Xbox Live Gold.
+Microsoft is working hard to correct their massive mistakes, but the Xbox One will definitely go down in history as one of the biggest failures in gaming history.
+Both the Xbox One and Xbox Live Gold are now competitively priced.
 Microsoft is also attempting to make gamers feel like a priority again.
-At E3, Microsoft focused their entire presentation on gamers and promoted upcoming games for the console.
+At the latest E3, Microsoft focused its entire presentation on gamers and promoted upcoming games for the console.
 But these efforts combined with a low-budget commercial featuring Jesse Pinkman probably won’t overcome their inferior graphics problems.
 Sadly, everything Microsoft does now to help rescue the Xbox One may be too little too late.

 I’m not sure what the future will hold for the Xbox, but Microsoft has deep pockets.
 Not many companies are big enough to absorb such a major misstep.
 And does Microsoft even care if the Xbox is financially successful?
 Even though the Xbox is a popular global brand, it’s not an important profit center for Microsoft.
 That becomes pretty clear when you look through the company’s annual financials sent to all Microsoft stockholders.

 There are even multiple credible news sources, including Mark Rogowsky at Forbes, reporting that the Xbox gaming division has lost 3+ billion dollars over the last 10 years.
 If you think 3 billion sounds big, just think about everything else that goes into backing a global gaming console.
-In addition to lost revenue, Microsoft has spent countless billions of time, energy, infrastructure, support and marketing on the Xbox.
+In addition to lost revenue, Microsoft has spent countless billions on time, energy, infrastructure, support, and marketing for the Xbox.
 At this point, the Xbox might be too big to fail.